 - September 2019: 'Humour in the Letters of Thomas Campbell' – Humour and Satire in British Romanticism, Durham University.

 - December 2019: 'The 1820s: Thomas Campbell’s "Last" Decade' – Late Romanticism: Past and Present, KU Leuven.

 - September 2017 - present: Editor of the D.H.
 Lawrence Society Newsletter.

 - October 2018 - May 2019: Co-curator of the 'Romantic Facts and Fantasies: Culture and Heritage of the Romantic Age, c.
 1780-1840' exhibition, May-August 2019, Weston Gallery at Lakeside Arts Centre, University of Nottingham.

-- 2018-present: First Year PGR Representative on the Learning Community Forum, University of Nottingham.
+- October 2018 - September 2019: First Year PGR Representative on the Learning Community Forum, University of Nottingham.

 Scholarships and Prizes:

 - Universities Committee for Scottish Literature (UCSL) – British Association for Romantic Studies (BARS): Scottish Romanticism Research Award winner for 2019 - £300 prize.

 - 2018-present: Co-organiser of UoN Romanticism; a reading group interested in discussing a wide range of writers and texts from the Romantic literary period for PGR, ECR and other researchers.

 - 2019-present: Member of the British Association of Romantic Studies (BARS).